processing/art-plus-code/_posts/resources/2024-12-18-coding-collage.md

 **Individual:** Studio work period

 **P5JS:** placing objects on the grid.
 Changing colors.
-Full technical lesson plan created by Chelly Jin for Art+code: [Topic 1: Instructional Art](https://processing.github.io/art-plus-code/instructionalArt-Intro/).
+Full technical lesson plan created by Chelly Jin for Art+Code: [Instructional Art](https://processing.github.io/art-plus-code/instructionalArt-Intro/).

 **Peer evaluation:** Use peer evaluation rubric and questions with at least one more work day to finish the image and mage changes.